SHOP4CF/communication-docs/docs/partners/TAU/ADIN.md

 By TAU

-_Text in italics are comments.
-Please remove them._

 ### Purpose

-_Describe the purpose of this component in 1-2 sentences.
-Please focus especially on what the component takes as its input, what added value it produces, and what is its output._

-This component takes ..., calculates ..., and returns ...
+This component enables the adaptation of interfaces depending on the information collected from production line devices and the user’s profile, skills, and roles within the system.

 ### Data interfaces

-_Describe what kind of input and output data is in use.
-Be detailed about the interpretation of your data.
-Instead of writing 'input data from 20 sensors', please specify.
-Add reference to some examples or attachments, if reasonable._

-_The provided information is to be the basis to identify opportunities for uniform data models across components._

-_The preliminary information is taken from the cross-WP questionnaires from spring 2020.
-Feel free to modify._

 Input and output data (but not user interfaces):

+INPUT

 1. INPUT: Decision Support level Input data, contect level input data
-    - Format: HMI ...
+    - Format: TBD
-    - Real-time constraints?
+    - Real-time constraints: TBD
     - Expected data volume?
-E.g. amount per unit of time, if makes sense
-    - ... _other details_
+TBD

+OUTPUT

 1. OUTPUT: Output data to mobile devices
-    - Format: HMI ...
+    - Format: TBD
-    - Real-time constraints?
+    - Real-time constraints: TBD
     - Expected data volume?
-E.g. amount per unit of time, if makes sense
-    - ... _other details_
+TBD

-1. OUTPUT: Output data to production Management HMI
+2. OUTPUT: Output data to HMI dashboards
     - Format: HMI ...
-    - Real-time constraints?
+    - Real-time constraints: TBD
     - Expected data volume?
-E.g. amount per unit of time, if makes sense
-    - ... _other details_

-The input data will be taken from Component X of Partner Y and also from sensors available at Pilot Z. _Please update._
+TBD
+    The different HMI dashboard and their functionalities have to be further defined based on pilot requirements.

+The input data have to be further defined.

-The output data will be pushed to Component X... or to system Y available at Pilot Z. _Please update._
+The output data have to be further defined in addition to possible interfaces to other components.